How to Maximise Changing Places Funding for Your Council in 2025

 Changing Places Funding Overview

-From 2022 to 2026, the Australian Government has allocated $32.2 million to support Changing Places facilities in Local Government Areas (LGAs) across Australia.
-This funding is divided into four tranches, and as we enter the final tranche, time is running out for councils to apply.
+From 2024-25 to 2027-28, the Australian Government has allocated $17.1 million to support Changing Places facilities in Local Government Areas (LGAs) across Australia.
+This funding is part of the Accessible Australia initiative, which aims to improve accessibility for people with disability in both built and natural environments.
+The funding is divided into four tranches, and as we approach the end of the first tranche, time is running out for councils to apply.

 Tranche funding breakdown: